A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction: Development of a viscosity correlation for polydisperse suspensions

-In the \gleich{eq:aufbaukonst2} the term in brackets represents the volume of the first size class still present after the second construction step.
+In \gleich{eq:aufbaukonst2} the term in brackets represents the volume of the first size class still present after the second construction step.
 Therein the term~$V_2^*V_1^*/\Vges$ describes the loss of volume of the first size class due to the necessary extraction of volume.
-If we introduce the notation
+Before proceeding, we introduce the dimensionless notation